 Finally, it was nearly impossible for me to remove and replace the heat exchanger cap since it is located under the door sill.
 As you can see in the photo below, I have trimmed as much fiberglass as I felt could be safely removed so it is possible, but difficult, to remove the cap.

 We fixed the engine coolant fill access problem by replacing the overflow bottle with a pressurized stainless steel overflow container that is operated at engine coolant pressure.
 This container retains and replaces the small amount of coolant that is expelled as the engine heats, returning it – and any makeup coolant needed for leaks – to the top of the engine.
-I removed the pressure seal ring inside the heat exchanger cap and installed a new pressure seal ring on the new container.
+I removed the pressure seal ring inside the heat exchanger cap and installed a new pressure seal ring on the new expansion tank.

 The slick looking polished 2-liter jug is bolted just aft of the domestic hot water heater and is easily accessed without moving anything, injuring myself, or potentially spilling or dripping coolant anyplace inside the cabin where the sole would be damaged.